Jerby-Lab/GARM/README.md

 ```bash
 git clone git@github.com:DixianZhu/GAR-M.git
 ```
 Install the anaconda environment for dependencies of the code (with your conda on).
-This step can be skipped if you already have an env. necessary packages such as torch, torch_geometric, scanpy, etc. Then, activate the working environment.
+This step can be skipped if you already have an environment with necessary packages such as torch, torch_geometric, scanpy, etc. Then, activate the working environment.
 ```bash
 conda env create -f environment.yml
 conda activate GARM